-In most circumstances a claim could be made under the Public and Products Liability section of your insurance policy.
+In most circumstances, if damages are sought against you, a claim could be made under the Public and Products Liability section of your insurance policy.

 The Public and Products Liability Insurance policy would be triggered as you have, or potentially have, a third party personal injury claim.

-The claim may include damages for third party losses such a medical bills, loss of income due to inability to work and trauma.
+The claim may include damages for third party losses such a medical bills, loss of income due to an inability to work, and trauma.

 If I have to close my doors will my Business Insurance policy cover me?

 In this instance, the answer is maybe.
-If, as in Heston Blumenthal’s case, you choose to shut your restaurant doors of your own volition then no, your Business Insurance policy will not respond.
+If, as in Heston's case, you choose to shut your restaurant doors of your own volition then no, your Business Insurance policy will not respond.

 If a government authority demands that you close your restaurant, then depending on the Business Insurance policy wording you may be covered for Loss of Income over this period.

-If this example raises any concerns for you or your business, or you would like to review your restaurant’s insurance program, please contact Ben Bowen on 1300 424 627.
+If this example raises any concerns for you or your business, or you would like to review your restaurant’s insurance program, please contact Whitbread's team of commercial insurance specialists on 1300 424 627.

 This insight article is not intended to be personal advice and you should not rely on it as a substitute for any form of personal advice.
 Please contact Whitbread Associates Pty Ltd ABN 69 005 490 228 Licence Number: 229092 trading as Whitbread Insurance Brokers for further information or refer to our website.